litimx/Collectibles-Database/Planning/Proposal.md

-# DOW KIPPER
+# DOW KIPPER (Collectibles Database)

 # Problem Statement:
 > There is no app catered towards Collectors to accurately track and log the value of their collection
 > Furthermore, current marketplace are not geared towards the buying, trading, and selling of collectibles

 ## Overiview:
-### 1. Store Collectible Items(Ex.
+Store Collectible Items(Ex.
 Baseball Cards) from Users and log their values akin to a stock ticker
 > Utilize an Ebay api to collect real time data to accurately reflect the value of the user's collectible
     > Use eBay's "findCompletedItems" operation in "Finding API"
     > Retrieve listings for completed auction/buy it now items